3 Squadron EVENTS

 3SQN Association expresses its sincere gratitude for the funding of this bronze plaque by the Commonwealth Government’s Saluting Their Service Commemorative Grants Programme.

 Our Canberra memorial plaque was unveiled (precisely to the minute) on the 90th Anniversary of the first fatal air-crash in the Australian Capital Territory.
 (Sadly this was also 3 Squadron’s first fatality after being re-established at Richmond as part of the new “Royal Australian Air Force”.)
-On the 11th of February 1926, the DH9 biplane of 3SQN’s Pitt and Callander crashed and burned whilst attempting to land at the Northbourne Aviation Ground, Canberra.
-(Located near where the Dickson library is today.)
+On the 11th of February 1926, the DH9 biplane of 3SQN’s Pitt and Callander crashed and burned whilst attempting to land at the Original Canberra Aerodrome.
+(Located near where the Dickson Library is today.)

 They had been positioning for a photographic survey of Canberra.
 Both men received moving military funerals: Pitt is buried in the Roman Catholic Riverside Cemetery in Queanbeyan; Callander at the historic St John’s church, Canberra.
 They have been commemorated on a special section of our 3SQN plaque, along with two other RAAF personnel killed in 3SQN crashes within a few kilometres of the RAAF Memorial Grove.